TIBHannover/terminology-metadata/README.md

 > INFO: This recommendation is still a draft.
 Approval and discussion by a broader communiuty are required.

+## Metadata recommendations in SHACL

-## For ontology validation by ontology engineers
+### For ontology validation by ontology engineers

 In addition to the [MetadataGuide.md](/MetadataGuide.md), we provide SHACL shapes based on these recommendations in [OntoMetadataShape.ttl](/OntoMetadataShape.ttl) which can also be reached via <https://www.purl.org/ontologymetadata/shape>.
 These shapes can be used in SHACL validators to check whether an ontology meets the recommendations.
 They are very fine-grained - each sh:PropertyShape tests a specific set of properties that may occur in an ontology.
 For each violated constraint, a detailed message adresses how the constraint violation may be fixed.
 The messages provide examples in Turtle, so that ontology engineers can easily adapt their own code to the recommendation.